MicrosoftDocs/power-platform/power-platform/sap/explore/power-platform-and-SAP-integration.md

 :::image type="content" source="/power-platform/sap/guides/media/explore-power-platform-and-SAP-integration/FlexibleByDesign.png" alt-text="Power Platform Connectors for SAP integrates Power Platform and SAP products":::

-Our SAP connectors support all SAP versions from R/3 (early 1990s) forward, including SAP ECC and SAP S4/HANA as well as all products across the SAP portolio that support the [OData Version 4.01 Protocol](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html).
+Our SAP connectors support all SAP versions from R/3 (early 1990s) forward, including SAP ECC and SAP S4/HANA as well as all products across the SAP portfolio that support the [OData Version 4.01 Protocol](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html).

 Users of Power Platform apps integrated with SAP will need the following licenses:

 - A Power Apps Premium license
- - An SAP indirect named user license
+- An SAP indirect-named user license

 If you already have SAP direct named user licenses, you can use these licenses with Power Apps.
 It is worth noting, however, that SAP indirect named user licenses cost less than direct named user licenses.
 Customers can also use Digital Access Licenses as noted [here](https://help.sap.com/docs/SAP_S4HANA_ON-PREMISE/999033817c60412f88303c6d6a80c348/4786b16cae0047279eac879b7701d044.html?version=2021.001&locale=en-US).